 Water damage is one of the biggest fears of homeowners everywhere because of the risk it poses to nearly everything in the home.
-For example, when not handled properly, damaged wood floors can warp, develop mold, and drastically lower the value of your property.
+For example, when not handled properly, water damaged hardwood floors can warp, develop mold, and drastically lower the value of your property.
 The good news is that there are ways to minimize the water damage to your wood floors.

-Find the Water Source
+1. Find the Water Source

-Remove Wet Objects
+2. Remove Wet Objects And Dry Floors

-Clean Your Floors
+3. Clean Your Floors

 When dealing with water damage to wooden floors, water is not the only material that you have to watch out for.
-Depending on the source, there’s likely to be silt, mud, or other general organic materials along with your unwanted moisture.
+Depending on the source, there might be silt, mud, or other organic materials along with your unwanted moisture.
 Scrubbing your floors gets rid of these impurities and can prevent permanent damage to your flooring.

-Dry As Much As You Can
+4. Dry As Much As You Can

 Once you’ve cleared, dried, and cleaned your floors, you’ll need to dry your floors once again.
 Continue to wipe the floors with whatever you can.
-If you have a dehumidifier, you’ll want to bring that out as well.
+Removing water from everywhere, including underneath cabinets or appliances, is vital to saving your wood floors.